 The Winter Lights Rink is manufactured by Smart Rink.
 Synthetic ice is a substitute for real ice which should allow its users to practice ice skating and other ice sports such as ice hockey, figure skating or curling without the horrendous energy costs of conventional ice skating rinks.
 The engineered plastic comes in sheets that are 100% seamless in order to create excellent glideability.

 Our rink employ a sustainable skating technology that requires no water, energy or carbon emissions.
 So it’s not only a fun experience, it’s one you can feel great about participating in!

 Can I change my ticket dates or get a refund?

 Date change requests made with at least 48 hours notice, will be accommodated.
 Requests with less than 48 hours unfortunately cannot be provided.
 Refunds are not available.

 How long is my skate session?

 Skate sessions are 45 minutes long.
 You should plan to arrive 15 minutes early to get checked in and buckle up those skates!

 What is the age limit?

-Children under the age of three are only allowed on the rink with their own sharpened ice skates.
-Children over three, and with feet large enough to fit into a size 7 skate, are welcome to skate with skates we can provide.
-We also have skate guides children can use as they get acquainted with the rink.
+Children with feet large enough to safely fit into a size 9 skate, are welcome to skate with our rental skates.
+We also have skate helpers children (and adults!) can use as they get acquainted with the rink.